Kozea/WeasyPrint/pages/install.rst

 .. _tinycss: http://packages.python.org/tinycss/
 .. _cssselect: http://packages.python.org/cssselect/
 .. _CairoSVG: http://cairosvg.org/

+We recommend that you install ImageMagick (used by Pystacia), lxml\ [#]_, pycairo, Pango and PyGObject/PyGTK with your distribution’s packages (see below) and everything else in a virtualenv_ with pip_.

 .. _virtualenv: http://www.virtualenv.org/

-We recommend that you install ImageMagick (used by Pystacia), pycairo, Pango and PyGObject/PyGTK with your distribution’s packages (see below) and everything else with pip_.

 .. _pip: http://pip-installer.org/

 With virtualenv you’ll need ``--system-site-packages`` or some other